Equine Education & Alternative Provision in Doncaster

 Who we support

-We work with learners aged 8–16 and Post-16, including those with:
+We work with learners aged 8–16 and Post-16, including those with additional needs or Education, Health and Care Plans (EHCPs).

 Close-up of a black horse wearing a gray halter outdoors with a blurred background of trees.